adrhill/SparseConnectivityTracer.jl/docs/src/internals/adding_overloads.md

     **We have to use quotes:**
     The code generation mechanism lives in SCT, but the generated code has to be evaluated in the package extension, not SCT.
     As you can see in the generated quote, we handle the necessary name-spacing for you.

+## Manual overloads

+As mentioned above, for functions that take `Real` arguments, manual overloads should generally be avoided.
+If such an overload is necessary (e.g. for array inputs), it should follow the following design priciples, ordered by importance:

+**Local sparsity detection (`Dual`):**

+- Overloads must return conservative sparsity patterns (no false negatives) at the given input.
+- Local tracers are allowed to enter branches in user code.
+User code can be stateful.
+- `MethodError`s due to missing overloads can be avoided by returning a very conservative sparsity pattern.

+**Global sparsity detection (`GradientTracer` and `HessianTracer`):**

+- Overloads must return conservative sparsity patterns (no false negatives) over the entire input domain.
+- Tracers must error instead of entering branches in user code.
+  This requires that overloads return tracers instead of `Bool` (or numbers), as the former are designed to error in comparisons.
+- Overloads must ignore auxiliary, non-tracer values.
+  While SCT can't guarantee conserservative sparsity patterns on stateful user code (e.g. due to auxiliary inputs entering branches), we try to support as much stateful code as possible.
+As such, we can't assume auxiliary values to stay constant.
+  *(While not set in stone, changing this rule in future would require a breaking release.)*
+- Sparsity should be prioritized over performance.
+We assume global sparsity detection can be amortized.
+- `MethodError`s due to missing overloads can be avoided by returning a very conservative sparsity pattern.